vaxp/.github/profile/README.md

 Major frameworks, engines, and systems are being built.

-Follow our development to witness the next age of digital creation.
 ## 📚 Citation

 If you use concepts from the Venom Architecture in your research or development, please cite the technical report: